Last Updated on

-There’s no question among advanced and technical divers who have been down to the wreck of the USCG Duane, that this is one of the great dive wrecks in the Key Largo area.
+Many advanced and technical divers who have been down to the wreck of the USCG Duane, agree that this wreck is often overlooked by technical divers.

 A Brief History of the USCG Duane